palewire/first-github-scraper/docs/repo.md

 Save yourself some hassle; Copy and paste the command.
 There’s no shame.
 It‘s the best way to avoid typos.
 ```

 When you invoke Pipenv's `install` command, it checks for an existing virtual environment connected to your project’s directory.
-Finding none, it creates one, then installs your packages into it.
+Finding none, it creates a new one and installs your packages into it.

 The packages we’ve requested are downloaded and installed from the [Python Package Index](https://pypi.org/), an open directory of free tools.
 Each of our programs has a page there.
 For instance, JupyterLab is indexed at [pypi.org/project/jupyterlab](https://pypi.org/project/jupyterlab/).

 When the installation finishes, two files will added to your project directory: `Pipfile` and `Pipfile.lock`.
-Open them files in a text editor and you'll see how they describe your project’s Python requirements.
+Open them in a text editor and you’ll see how they describe your project’s Python requirements.

-In the `Pipfile`, you'll see the name and exact version of any package we directed Pipenv to install.
-We didn't specify an exact version, so you'll see:
+In the `Pipfile`, you'll find the name and version of the packages we directed `pipenv` to install.
+We didn’t specify an exact version, so you’ll see something like:

 ```
 [packages]